-The operations management seminars, taught by Director Dr. Rick Wise (Spring '21) and Director Dr. Leftwich (Fall '21), provide students in the interdisciplinary MicroEP/MSEN graduate program with an insight into organizational, personnel, and management topics and issues typically encountered in the corporate world which most STEM graduates receive no, or little, exposure to until they make the sudden and rather dramatic change to an engineer or scientist hired into industry.
+The operations management seminars, taught by Director Leftwich (Spring and Fall '22), provide students in the interdisciplinary MicroEP/MSEN graduate program with an insight into organizational, personnel, and management topics and issues typically encountered in the corporate world which most STEM graduates receive no, or little, exposure to until they make the sudden and rather dramatic change to an engineer or scientist hired into industry.
 These seminars help prepare the graduates for this transition and improve the likelihood of making a favorable impression as they start their new careers.
 A portion of the seminars is also allocated to improving the students' resumes using resources brought in from the UA Career Development Center.
-The students also present the MS Project plan for completing their degree requirements as a means of 'best practices' sharing.
+The students also present the MS Project plan, 3-min/12-min presentations, and Research Quad Charts for completing their degree requirements as a means of 'best practices' sharing.

-The proposal writing and management course is taught by Associate Director/Director Dr. Matt Leftwich.
+The Materials Engineering Design (and Proposal Writing) course is taught by Director Leftwich.
 The course introduces factors that affect proposal success in both the academic and industrial arenas; demonstrates different approaches to writing successful proposals; and introduces students to the legal responsibilities and ramifications of proposal management.
 As part of the MicroEP-to-MSEN transition, the course has been modified to include a system-level design aspect, and an additional credit hour (3 hr vs. 2 hr) has been designated for the revised course.